aristanetworks/avd/ansible_collections/arista/avd/molecule/eos_cli_config_gen/documentation/devices/router-l2-vpn.md

 - VXLAN ARP Proxying is disabled for IPv4 addresses defined in the prefix-list pl-router-l2-vpn.

+- ND learning bridged is enabled.

+- VXLAN ND Proxying is disabled for IPv6 addresses defined in the prefix-list pl-router-l2-vpn.

 - Selective ARP is enabled.

 - Neighbor discovery router solicitation VTEP flooding is disabled.